tomplunkett/PatentDataScience/README.md

 The Patents Unsupervised Learning repository located here (https://github.com/tomplunkett/Data-Science/tree/main/Patents%20Unsupervised%20Learning), includes a project where I used unsupervised learning to analyze a dataset of Cannabis Patent metadata.

 Visualizing AI Patents and their relationships is a data mining project I did where I analyzed an AI patent metadata dataset that was created by the U.S. Patent and Trademark office.  https://www.youtube.com/watch?v=sUJAo1yywqA

+PatentClaw is a project using OpenClaw, the HP ZGX Nano AI Station, and other technologies to create an Agentic AI solution for patent professionals.  https://github.com/tomplunkett/PatentClaw/